-EVANSTON, IL — Northwestern University’s dance department has presented Danceworks, its annual showcase of contemporary choreography, since the 1980s.
+EVANSTON, Ill. — Northwestern University’s dance department has presented Danceworks, its annual showcase of contemporary choreography, since the 1980s.
 A few years ago when Joel Valentín-Martinez took over artistic directorship of the concert, he designed the Danceworks programming as a vehicle to create more choreographic opportunities for faculty whose primary interest was dancemaking, and to create more opportunities for Northwestern students to work with local, national, and international choreographers who are impacting the field of dance in meaningful ways.
 Through this initiative, Danceworks programs have complemented the choreography of its talented faculty with a number of venerated dance artists, including Tony Award-winning choreographer Garth Fagan and Ballet Hispanico artistic director Eduardo Villaro.

 This year, Valentín-Martinez took a different approach by curating a bill comprised wholly of independent, Chicago-based, women choreographers.
 Danceworks 2018 @ Hi-Speed features innovative new works from one of Dance Magazine’s “25 to Watch” Nejla Yatkin, Carrie Hanson, founding artistic director of the critically-acclaimed dance company The Seldoms, and Vershawn Sanders-Ward, founder and executive artistic director of Red Clay Dance Company.